 Having a reliable wifi connection is a must when traveling, especially when you’re in a country that can be as frenzied as India.
 When I’m in an uncomfortable situation, it gives me great comfort to be able to do research and navigate with Google Maps.
 It just makes the experience less stressful and much more enjoyable.

 This trip to India was unexpected and put together quickly so I wan’t able to rent a pocket wifi device in time.
-Thankfully, I had my Pokefi which is a global wifi device, but if you need to rent one in India, then you can do so through Klook.
+Thankfully, I had my Pokefi which is a global wifi device, but you can rent a wifi device or purchase a sim card through Klook.

 3. Exercise Caution with Street Food